larromba/How-to-Code/README.md

 #### Assemblers:
 Assemblers were developed to automate the translation of assembly language code into machine code.
 These programs took human-readable assembly code and converted it into the corresponding binary instructions that the computer could execute.
 Assemblers made programming more accessible by allowing programmers to work with symbolic instructions rather than raw binary.

-### Prior to IDEs, how did people enter the information into a computer?
+### Prior to IDEs, how did people enter code into a computer?
 Before the development of assemblers, programmers had to input machine code directly into computers using methods that involved low-level interactions.
 Here are some of the early methods used:

 #### Punch Cards: